rssalessio/algorand-royalty-fees/article.md

 goal app call --app-id $APP_ID --from $WALLET2_ADDR --app-arg str:executeTransfer --app-account $WALLET1_ADDR --foreign-asset $ASSET_ID
 ```

-We can now verify that ``wallet2`` owns the asset
+Now it can be verified that ``wallet2`` owns the asset
 ```python
 goal account info -a $WALLET2_ADDR
 ```

-Whereas we can verify the global state of the app to check the amount of collected fees
+Whereas the global state of the app can be verified to check the collected fees
 ```python
 goal app read --global --app-id $APP_ID
 ```

-And we can see that the collected fees are
+And collected fees would be as
 ```python
  "collectedFees": {
     "tt": 2,